AmishaSomaiya/ROS2-Humble-Setup-On-Ubuntu2204/Humble-Installation-on-Ubuntu22.md

   <img src="Images/listener.png" />
 </p>

-Thus both C++ and Python APIs are working correctly and the installation has been done fine.
+Thus both C++ and Python APIs are working correctly and the ROS2 Humble is ready for use on Ubuntu 22.04.